tpetricek/Documents/Talks 2013/FsLab (Channel 9)/README.md

 -------------------------------------------

-To run the samples, open the solution in the `code` folder (or download the contents of the folder in the `code.zip` file) and build the solution (for the first time) to restore NuGet packages that are used in the F# scripts.
-Then you can open the `fsx` files and follow the script.
+To run the samples, open the solution in the `code` folder (or download the contents of the folder in the `code.zip` file) and build the solution (this is needed just once, to restore NuGet packages that are used in the F# scripts).
+Then you can open the three sample `fsx` files and follow the script.
 You can ignore the `start` folder, which contains the initial source code used in the talk.